alex-1987/dyndns-docker-client/README.md

 - `CRITICAL`: Only fatal errors that cause the program to exit (e.g. missing config, unrecoverable errors)
 - `ERROR`: All errors, including failed provider updates, invalid IPs, notification failures, config errors
 - `WARNING`: Warnings about non-fatal issues (e.g. provider could not be updated, no valid IP found, fallback used)
-- `INFO`: All successful update attempts, skipped updates (IP unchanged), config reloads, notification sends, and all of the above
+- `INFO`: All successful update attempts, config reloads, notification sends, and all of the above
 - `DEBUG`: Detailed technical information, including all requests/responses, IP detection steps, provider payloads, and all of the above
+- `TRACE`: Routine and very verbose messages (e.g. "IP unchanged", "Next run in ... seconds").
+Use this level if you want to see every check and loop, but be aware it will make the log file much larger.

 **Examples of what you see in the log:**
 - Every IP check (every `timer` seconds)